Enyo’s Mod 10 Solo PVE / Master Infiltrator / Executioner Build

-This is a recent addition, but I decided to use The Siege Master companion.
+I decided to use The Siege Master companion.
 The active bonus gives +4% increased damage, and +8% increased damage when on the Stronghold map – so great for Dragonflight runs especially.
 Over all though, +4% increased damage is awesome, increases your over all damage, and it does make a difference.
 Great bonus for increasing your damage.

 Onto Insignia’s.
 So these are relatively new in the game, but they’ve been around long enough now.
 Basically they’re like attaching a runestone to your companion, but… they go on your mounts, and if you combine them correctly, you get an Insignia bonus (similar to a set bonus).
 I use 5 different bonuses, mostly because the bonuses don’t seem to stack very well.
 It’s not worth the while most of the time to stack them.